leeolney3/Tables/resources.md

 * [Automating Workflows with GitHub Actions](https://twitter.com/kc_analytics/status/1579861313186304000) by Kyle Cuilla
 * [Deploy Flexdashboard on Github Pages with Github Actions and Docker](https://twitter.com/Rami_Krispin/status/1572570809058885633) by Rami Krispin
 * Github and RStudio: [GitHub - The Perks of Collaboration and Version Control](https://twitter.com/cosima_meyer/status/1572456682017652742) by Cosima Meyer
+* [How to Use GitHub Actions with R to Run Code Automatically](https://rfortherestofus.com/2023/05/github-actions/) by David on R for the Rest of Us
 * [Setting up macOS as an R data science rig in 2023](https://ivelasq.rbind.io/blog/macos-rig/) by Isabella Velásquez
 * [Automating Sentences with R](https://twitter.com/cararthompson/status/1577623068419141632) by Cara Thompson
 * List of R resources [thread](https://twitter.com/rappa753/status/1623713353754644480) by Albert Rapp